waveclaw/puppet-subscription_manager/README.md

 ### rhsm_pool

 Subscriptions to use RHN are sold as either individual entitlements or a pools of entitlements.
-A given server registered to a Satellite 6 or katello system will consume at least 1 entitlement from a Pool just.
+A given server registered to a Satellite 6 or Katello system will consume at least 1 entitlement from a Pool.

 This subscription to the Pool is what enables the set of repositories to be made available on the server for further subscription.